This post may contain affiliate links. Please read our disclosure policy.

 Once the liquid is absorbed and the chicken looks cooked, it’s time to add the blanched broccoli and top it off with the Roth Grand Cru Cheese.
 Then, return it to the oven until the cheese melts.
 When it comes out of the oven, it will be all bubbly, cheesy and oozy!

-Tips for making chicken casserole
+Tips for making this cheesy chicken casserole

 - Grease the casserole dish before you add the ingredients to it.
 This will help to prevent sticking and you will be able to serve the dish with ease (and clean up with ease!)